 Traditionally, methods for the identification of viral infections focussed mainly on visual detection and counting of virions by microscopy techniques.
-As these methods require a relatively large volume of patient sample, are subject to long turn-around times and dependent on adequate equipment and highly trained personnel, they are now more often adopted for research rather than for diagnostic purposes.
-13, 15, 16 Today, microscopy techniques have been replaced by diagnostic methods, which allow for faster qualitative testing, screening and surveillance of virus infections.
+As these methods require a relatively large volume of patient samples, are subject to long turn-around times, and are dependent on adequate equipment and highly trained personnel, they are now more often adopted for research rather than for diagnostic purposes.
+13, 15, 16 Today, microscopy techniques have been replaced by diagnostic methods, which allow for faster qualitative testing, screening, and surveillance of virus infections.
 These rely mainly on the detection of the viral genome within patient samples or on serological tests.

 Diagnosis of acute infections by nucleic acid amplification